autodesk-platform-services/aps-aecdm-tutorial/Connecting with Viewer and Advanced Queries/index.md

 }
 ```

-And to handle the pagination using the cursos obtained, you can use the modified query below:
+To handle the pagination using the cursor obtained, you can use the modified query below:

 ```js
 query GetDuctsFromProject($projectId: ID!, $elementsFilter: String!) {